New Research: Menopause Hormonal Therapy and Women’s Health – an umbrella review.

 Many of us already understand the bothersome menopausal symptoms, such as hot flushes, night sweats, anxiety and insomnia suffered by up to 75% of menopausal women globally.
 And yes, there are numerous studies which indicate that menopause hormonal therapy (MHT) can be an effective treatment for alleviating menopausal symptoms, but for several decades, the possible health effects of MHT, beyond alleviation of menopausal symptoms, have been debated.
 According to the researchers, there has been very little follow-up research on its effects on numerous health outcomes and these have remained uncertain because a systematic, comprehensive assessment has been lacking.

 So, they decided to do something about it.
 That’s why they conducted an umbrella review of the available evidence.
 This type of review allows the findings of reviews relevant to a review question to be compared and contrasted.
 An umbrella review’s most characteristic feature is that the type of evidence considered for inclusion is the highest-level evidence.

 The researchers were busy!
 They included 936 individual study estimates from Randomised Control Trials and 380 from observational studies for analysis.
 Sixty published systematic reviews of MHT use in menopausal women were analysed and this included breaking down the evidence on 102 health outcomes.
 Research conducted between 2017 and 2020 was included.

 Overall, MHT had a complex balance of both benefits and harms.

-For example, on the whole, beyond alleviation of menopausal symptoms, MHT was associated with decreased risks of:
+For example, on the whole, beyond alleviation of menopausal symptoms, MHT may be associated with decreased risks of:

 - bone risk fracture,